The Cultural Hotspot of Belfast: Cathedral Quarter

 Established in 1977, BPW offers an extensive programme of practical courses, alongside open studios and demonstrations, designed to enhance public knowledge of printmaking.

-The Belfast Community Circus School produces a number of shows featuring young people each year.
+The Community Circus School produces a number of shows featuring young people each year.

-A recently established commemorative museum and exhibition space in Talbot Street adjacent to the Cathedral.
+A recently established commemorative museum and exhibition space in Talbot Street adjacent to the Cathedral Quarter.

-Also known as Bigfish is a sculpture by Belfast born John Kindness which was made in 1999 and placed in Donegall Quay in Belfast.
+Also known as Bigfish is a sculpture by Irish artist John Kindness which was made in 1999 and placed in Donegall Quay in Belfast.
 It is made of ceramic tiles which have a unique design or print on each one.
-It is a very popular stop off point for tourists or locals in Belfast and it overlooks the River Lagan.
+It is a very popular stop-off point for tourists or locals in Belfast and it overlooks the River Lagan.

 Our favourite – The Big Fish in a 360 Degrees Video

-The giant salmon is made up with images from Belfast past and present.
+The giant salmon is made up of images from Belfast past and present.
 Everything is covered – from people who travelled on the Titanic to whiskey to an Ulster Fry!

 To go into more detail on the Custom House Square ( a favourite spot of ours for events! )